konstantine25b/polymarket_algo/src/scheduler/README.md

 - Only sells positions with sell opportunities above the configured threshold
 - Executes market sell orders at the current bid price
 - Provides comprehensive error handling and notifications
+- Runs regardless of your USDC balance (selling doesn't require USDC)

 To customize the position seller behavior: